Septic Services in Garden Ridge, TX

 Edwards Plateau Limestone and Spring-Fed Creeks

 Garden Ridge sits squarely on the Edwards Plateau, with fractured limestone bedrock underlying most properties.
 Soils are thin, often just 12-24 inches of clay and caliche over solid rock.
 This creates two problems for septic systems.
 First, conventional drain fields have limited soil for natural filtration.
-Second, the fractured limestone acts like a highway for untreated wastewater, carrying contamination directly into groundwater.
+Second, the fractured limestone acts like a highway for untreated effluent, carrying contamination directly into groundwater.

 Comal County OSSF Permitting